ClouDesire/docusaurus/docs/home.md

 - [Orders Approval Workflow](approval-workflow.md): to enable use-cases where each order (new purchases, change requests) needs to be approved by a privileged user before it becomes effective
-- [Live Reporting](live-reportin.md): a functionality that collectis, with a configurable granularity (e.g. daily), the costs/revenues relating to all the pre-paid and pay-per-use services sold through the marketplace
+- [Live Reporting](live-reportin.md): a functionality that collects, with a configurable granularity (e.g. daily), the costs/revenues relating to all the pre-paid and pay-per-use services sold through the marketplace
 - [Email Automation](emails.md): all the emails sent by the platform according to the supported use-cases
 - [Cloud Providers](clouds.md): list of supported public cloud providers
-- [REST API Guide](api.md): a complete guite to interact with the platform API Layer, along with examples and useful resources
+- [REST API Guide](api.md): a complete guide to interact with the platform API Layer, along with examples and useful resources